Documentation

 Authentication

 taxmcp.io implements OAuth 2.0 with Dynamic Client Registration (RFC 7591).
-The first time a new MCP client connects, it registers itself with our authorization server and is issued a client ID automatically — no manual configuration needed.
+The first time a new MCP client connects, it registers itself with our authorization server and is issued a client ID automatically, with no manual configuration needed.

 You authorize the client once via your browser by signing in to taxmcp.io and approving the requested scope (mcp:use).
 Tokens are issued to your account and can be revoked anytime from your dashboard.